ELEMENTARY PARENT/STUDENT HANDBOOK

 HISTORY OF SACRED HEART SCHOOL

 Our school opened in September of 1980 with about 40 students in kindergarten and first grade classes under the guidance of our founding pastor, Monsignor Arnold Biedermann.
-In January of 1981 the Sisters of Notre Dame agreed to assume administration of the school.
-Sister Mary Francelia, SND remained principal until June 1997.
-Jean Marie Alden was hired as principal in 1997.
-Laura Lynn Tellez served as principal for the 2008-2009 school years.
-Christine Benner was hired as principal in 2009.
+In January of 1981 the Sisters of Notre Dame assumed administration of the school and Sister Mary Francelia, SND remained principal until June 1997.
+Jean Marie Alden was hired as principal in 1997, Laura Lynn Tellez served as principal for the 2008-2009 school year, and Christine Benner has served as principal since 2009.

-Classes at Sacred Heart School are self-contained in grades kindergarten through grade five and departmentalized in grades six, seven and eight.
+Classes at Sacred Heart School are self-contained kindergarten through fifth and departmentalized in grades six, seven and eight.
 Our teachers follow the Common Core and California Standards in all academic subjects and teach Religion daily.
-In addition to the use of a computer lab and library, physical education, music, and art classes enrich the core curriculum.
+In addition to the use of a computer lab and library, physical education and music classes enrich the core curriculum.
 There are teacher assistants who work with students on academic tasks daily.

 Our students attend Mass every Friday and participate in service projects for a variety of causes throughout the school year.
 There are many traditions the students participate in annually and each year’s circumstances give rise to ways students can help those in need.
 Devotions to Mary and Saints are included in a truly ‘Catholic Culture’ that makes students bold witnesses in society as they uphold Christian values and principles.
 Students who graduate from Sacred Heart School attend local high schools with great success.